skillrepos/diy-gen-ai/labs.md

 ```
 python simple-app.py
 ```
+TO-DO: insert example here of changing temperature of model to see response...

 5. Next, we'll switch to doing a simple example in JavaScript for LM Studio.
 First, switch to a new terminal by clicking the "+" button at the top right to add a second terminal.